50th Battalion (Calgary), CEF: Canada's Hundred Days

 The German advance to Paris was halted by the Second Battle of the Marne.
 After years of stalemate on the Western Front, the war was finally coming to an end.
 In the last 100 days, the 50th Battalion fought at the Battle of Amiens on August 8–10; the Second Battle of the Somme (1918), which was also known as the Battle of Arras; the Battle of Cambrai, where they helped recapture Cambrai and hold it against German attacks; the battle of Drocourt-Quéant where the 50th Battalion helped to defeat the German defensive line; the Battle of the Canal du Nord, where the Canadian Corps, with 50th Battalion crossed the canal; and the Battle of Valenciennes, one of the last battles of the war, where Mons was captured.
 By then, the Germans were retreating from France and Belgium.
 On November 11, on the eleventh hour, the Germans agreed to an armistice, ending the First World War.

 Perpetuation

+The 50th Battalion (Calgary), CEF, returned to Calgary in 1919 under the command of Lieutenant-Colonel Lionel Page, who actively sought to have the battalion remain as a formed unit of the post-war Militia.
+On 15 March 1920, as part of the Otter Committee post-war reorganizations of the Canadian Militia, the 103rd Regiment (Calgary Rifles) was reorganized to become The Calgary Regiment.
+The 50th was perpetuated by the 1st Battalion, The Calgary Regiment.
+On 18 March 1921 the 1st Battalion, The Calgary Regiment, had its lineage officially changed to dually perpetuate the 10th Battalion, CEF, along with the Winnipeg Light Infantry.
+Perpetuation of the 50th Battalion passed to the 2nd Battalion, The Calgary Regiment.
+On 15 May 1924 the two battalions were split into separate regiments, The Calgary Highlanders (perpetuating the 10th, 56th and 82nd Battalions, CEF), and The Calgary Regiment (perpetuating the 50th, 89th and 137th Battalions, CEF).

-The 50th Battalion (Calgary), CEF, is perpetuated by The King's Own Calgary Regiment (RCAC).
+Today the 50th Battalion is perpetuated by The King's Own Calgary Regiment (RCAC).